 - primary vascular aneurysm

-- iatrogenic: complication of biopsy/FNA, pancreatic duct stenting, or ERCP
+- iatrogenic: complication of biopsy/FNA, pancreatic duct stenting, ERCP, bariatric surgery 11

 - congenital abnormality